NakedMoleRatScientist/Factorio-MagneticFloor/README.md

 Next, you'll need to lay a path of copper flooring from your intended starting location to your intended destination.

-The last component for automated movement is the directives and the accelerator tile.
+The last component for automated movement are the directives and the accelerator tile.
 You'll need to supply electricity to your accelerator in order for the tile to work.
 The purpose of an accelerator is to charge your hoverboard, providing the energy it needs for automated movement for five seconds, or five ticks.
-Directives will supply your hoverboard with changes in the direction.
+Directive tiles will supply your hoverboard with changes in the direction of your character's movement.
 Up, down, left, right arrows are what it is said on the tin.

 ## Copyright Notice